orangedaisy/bshowco/_posts/2020-03-11-making-the-most-of-a-bad-cssituation.md

 category: fpx
 ---

-We maintain a decent handful of web applications at FPX to serve our fluid handling customers.
+We maintain a decent handful of web applications at Revalize to serve our fluid handling customers.
 Some of these applications are shiny and new, and contain pretty well-authored CSS that is easily configured and extended.
 Other applications are older, and contain some not-so-great CSS.
 To be fair, these